keylime/enhancements/73-offline-attestation.md

-- The `verifier` will be modified to take the `json_response` (python dictionary) from the `agent` - which will include both quotes and logs (MB and IMA) - `agent` data (python dictionary) from the SQL database (internal to Keylime) and the `agentAttestState` python object, combine it into a single record and store it on the time-series persistent datastore.
+- The `verifier` will be modified to take the `json_response` (python dictionary) from the `agent` - which will include both quotes and logs (MB and IMA) - `agent` data (python dictionary) from the SQL database (internal to Keylime), combine it into a single record and store it on a time-series datastor.
 - Two pieces of information: the name of a python module to be dynamically imported (which will contain code used to interact with these new proposed stores) and the connection paramaters (for these new proposed stores) will be supplied by the user as two new parameters under `[cloud_verifier]` and `[registrar]` section: `persistent_store_import` and `persistent_store_connection_data`)
+- A new API is proposed with the following operations: bulk_record_retrieval, record_read, record_create, record_sign, record_check.
+The `bulk_record_retrieval`
+call will be the only one which will interact with different datastores, in a "plugin" architecture.
 - A new CLI interface - `keylime_attest` - will contact both the transparency
   log and the time-series datastore, get a list of AIKs proven to be associated with an EK, and then call the same code used by the `verifier` (i.e.,